Rocket

 with a useful rendered example.

-- Add a local layout, styles, data files, public assets, Site Head Metadata, or deployment config
+- Add a custom layout, styles, data files, public assets, Site Head Metadata, or deployment config

 - Configure Favicon Asset references only for files that actually exist under public/.